PascalCorpsman/fpc_atomic/README.md

 - Implementation in TCP (instead of slow IPX)
 - Custom AI implementation
-- Single player mode
+- Single player mode is not present
 - Not all sounds are used
-- Missing online manual; use the [manual](MANUAL.md) provided in this repository instead.
+- Missing online manual; use the [manual](MANUAL.md) provided in this repository instead (best UX if you have a .md viewer and can use the MANUAL.md that is shipped with the game after the CD-Content extraction).
 - Pro gamers may discover additional differences due to guessing of the original functionality.

 ## Manual